open-pay/slate/source/index_EN.md

 **Features**

-* Tokens are created at business level.
+* Tokens are created at Merchant level.
 * Tokens are not link to any customer.
 * After a token has been created it can only be use once to make a charge.